t-mxcom/SQLWindows.UserInterface/README.md

   * All references to the name *RACON* were removed. (see below for details)

+* Please note, that the code contains a bunch of functions that I only used for experimenting.
+They are not finished and even may not work at all!

 ## Will I be able to build the component after cloning this repository?

 Definitively **no!**